thanlong/VMOSPro_RootXposed_Terminal/README.md

 APPLY_ON_BOOT=false

 ### YOUR SCRIPT
+# Write your script here ...
 echo "- Mod by HuskyDG"

 ```

 `custom.sh` is a script which is executed after `config.sh`.

-Finally, unzip all files and folders into a zip file.
+Finally, compress all files and folders into a zip file.

 ### How to install a module?